austin-maison/cdc-birth-predictor/README.md

 - **Models:** Decision Tree as a benchmark, Random Forest, Gradient Boosting

-- **Training:** Used 67/33 train test split on random sample of 10000 records for experimentation and model selection, then on full dataset for final model
+- **Training:** Used 67/33 train-test split on random sample of 10,000 records for experimentation and model selection, then on full dataset for final model

 - **Hyperparameters:** Compared default settings with GridSearchCV tuning

-- **Evaluation:** Accuracy and recall, with emphasis on recall to minimize false negatives (critical in healthcare contexts)
+- **Evaluation:** Accuracy, recall, and AUC, with emphasis on recall and AUC to minimize false negatives (critical in healthcare contexts)